vgupta117/project04/project04-design.md

 ## **Typography**
 Font Family : Lato paired Roberto
 [Lato Pairings](https://fonts.google.com/specimen/Lato#pairings)
 Lato is a sans serif typeface family with classical proportions that give harmony and elegance.
-The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
-For a tech company website this mood
+The semi-rounded details of the letters gives Lato a feeling of warmth, while the strong structure provides stability and seriousness.
+This fits the mood and purpose of a tech company website.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgzOTgzMzEzLDEzMDQ4MjkzNzQsMTU3Nj
+eyJoaXN0b3J5IjpbLTI0MzIxMzc4MCw2ODM5ODMzMTMsMTMwND
-c2NDE0MCwxMDQ2NDI3MTM3XX0=
+gyOTM3NCwxNTc2NzY0MTQwLDEwNDY0MjcxMzddfQ==
 -->